cshunger/WeatherProject/README.md

 # WeatherProject
 A MobileFirst Platform Foundation project using ReactJS and Weather Services API from Bluemix

+Before you begin start your MobileFirst Platform Foundation 8.0 server.

+## Starting the App

-To get started, navigate to the root directory:
+To get the App running on an android device navigate to the MFPReactApp project root and run the following commands:

 `npm install`